cccbr/runningatower/content/docs/130-bells/index.md

 - The mechanism for chiming the bells, be it a clock, manual chime or an Ellacombe apparatus, must be correctly installed and maintained in good condition.
 - The mechanism for pulling the hammers clear must be checked regularly.
 - The means for pulling hammers off must be clearly visible in the Ringing Room, and its status must be obvious.
-- If the Ellacombe apparatus is not located in the ringing room, arrangement must be made to ensure that it is locked off when ringing is taking place.
+- If the Ellacombe apparatus is not located in the Ringing Room, arrangement must be made to ensure that it is locked off when ringing is taking place.
 - Ringers must exercise a culture of always ensuring all hammers are off before ringing starts – and restoring them when ringing finishes.
 - The use of reversible notices saying “chimes on/off” is discouraged since their accuracy cannot be guaranteed and may discourage actual checks.
 - Persons operating an Ellacombe apparatus (who may not be regular ringers) must be instructed in the use of the apparatus: over-enthusiastic use may damage the bells.